benduran/easy-peasy-express/README.md

 **headers**

 JSON object with any headers you would like to be set for a given request.
 Useful for changing from Express's default ``Content-Type``, setting custom headers, etc.

+# Issues
+I really want this package to be super simple to use and useful for the majority of all of your routing needs.
+Please feel free to report any issues via Github issues.
+If you want to make any improvements, please issue a pull request and I will review your changes ASAP!

 # License